-Teradata Wallet is a facility for storage of sensitive/secret information, such as Teradata Database user passwords.
+Teradata Wallet is a facility for the storage of sensitive/secret information, such as Teradata Database user passwords.
 Users save and retrieve items by using the facility.

-Wallet or tdwallet is the latest piece or pack of Teradata software, introduced in latest Teradata Tools and Utilities packages those are version 14.00/15.00 and later, where the customers can store passwords/credentials (or other confidential information) securely and safely on client computers or application servers.
+Wallet or tdwallet is the latest piece or pack of Teradata software, introduced in the latest Teradata Tools and Utilities packages those are version 14.00/15.00 and later, where the customers can store passwords/credentials (or other confidential information) securely and safely on client computers or application servers.
 This stored information is used while signing in to the Teradata Database using any utility or piece of software that uses Teradata.

-Teradata Wallet is a facility for storage of sensitive/secret information, such as Teradata Database user passwords.
+Teradata Wallet is a facility for the storage of sensitive/secret information, such as Teradata Database user passwords.
 Users save and retrieve items by using the facility.
 Each item has two parts:

 (1) the name of the item, and